 Collins River Connector Trail

-A two mile total loop branching off of and starting from the Collins River trailhead.
-A modest hike through hardwood groves taking the hiker to the sites of the very first frontier settlements and 3 cemeteries.
+A two-mile total loop branching off of and starting from the Collins River trailhead.
+A modest hike through hardwood groves taking the hiker to the sites of the very first frontier settlements and three cemeteries.
 A multi-use trail for hiking, jogging and mountain bikes.
 Hikers have the right of way.

 Old Mill Trail — 1.0 Miles — Rocky — Strenuous

-The Old Mill Trail is 0.5 mile one way.
+The Old Mill Trail is 0.5 miles one way.
 It departs from the Old Mill picnic area and it provides access to the gorge on the Warren County side.
 It consists of steep stairs opening into the gorge below.
 From the bottom, hikers can rock hop or swim at their own risk.
-The trail and parking lot close at sundown between November and March, and at 6:00 p.m. from March to November.
+The trail and parking area close at sundown between November and March, and at 6:00 p.m. from March to November.
 Parking is limited.

 *Use extreme caution in the gorge*